Texas mom charged with child endangerment after police say she drove to coronavirus test site with sick son in the trunk

-Beam is now facing a felony charge of endangering a child, according to court records.
+Beam is facing a felony charge of endangering a child, according to court records.
 On Sunday, she was released on a $1,500 bond.
 Beam did not immediately return a message seeking comment late Monday, and court records do not list her attorney.
-She is due in court on Thursday.
+She is due in court Thursday.

 Beam is a teacher at Cypress Falls High School in Houston, KHOU reported.
 Cypress-Fairbanks Independent School District did not immediately respond to questions from The Washington Post early Tuesday.
 In a statement to CNN, the school district said it was aware of the criminal charge against Beam, who is now on administrative leave.